Battery Electric Bus Implementation

 Learning Outcomes

-• Improve cross discipline awareness of risks and priorities to allow better definition and agreement on BEB project success criteria
+• Improve cross discipline awareness of risks and priorities to facilitate better mutual definition and agreement on BEB implementation success.

 Target Audience